yoramvandevelde/wp-cli_attack_object_cache/README.md

 Let's assume we have control over a WordPress site hosted by hostingcompany X. This can be because we payed them to or someone else did and we took over their WordPress.
 Hostingcompany X has a supportdesk employee called Patrick.
 Why Patrick you ask?
 Well just because they do.

 Let's inject the following into `wp-content/object-cache.php` on this WordPress install.
-Read the comment to see what it does:
+The excessive use of the @ symbol on the start of almost every command is to suppress errors [3] to become as stealthy as possible.
+Read the comment to see what the code does:
 ```php
 <?php
         // get uid from the system